pylipp/sdd/README.md

 - R5: See R1.
 - R6: The program provides an `install` command to install one or more apps and a `uninstall` command to uninstall one or more apps.
 - R11: The program is able to find the latest version of an app online.
+- R12: The program takes into account an app version specified in the CLI when installing.
+This takes precedence of an app version specified in the program configuration.
+- R13: The program holds a record of installed apps.

+### Optional

+- R4 / R5: The program provides a `list` command with the options `--installed` and `--all`.
+- R7: The program provides a `--verbose` option.

 ### Exemplary visualization